 This option is easy and secure for remote workers.
 But businesses must register as employers with the tax agencies of every country or state their employers are based.
 Imagine a company like Automattic, registering to pay tax in 75 countries!
 In the short-term the process is time consuming and off-putting, especially if you’ve never employed an internationally-based remote worker before.
 However, in the long term it’s the more recommended option, plus there are new solutions to help you (see below).

 Guide to Payroll & Tax for Remote Workers as Contractors

-With this approach, the responsibility for tax is firmly upon remote workers.
-It’s worth remembering that while hiring remotely maybe new for a business, working remotely can also be new for an employee.
+With this approach, the responsibility for any potential tax liability is firmly placed upon remote workers.
+It’s worth remembering that while hiring virtual teams maybe new for a business, working virtually can also be new for an employee.
 This unfamiliarity can be off-putting, limiting the talent pool.
 It’s advisable to keep your options open until making the hire, as every employer and employee has their own preference.

 Remote Contractors Pay Their Own Tax

 The advantage to hiring remote gig, freelancers and remote contractors is that contractors are responsible for their own tax.
 This requires them to be registered as a contractor in the country they are legally resident.
 They must then report their earnings, usually via a personal tax return, and then pay all the tax that is due.
 Contractors pay tax after they have earned it.